ThreatIntelligenceLab/CyberSecurityPapersDatabaser/README.md

 #  Why share this ?
 Because I believe anyone can adjust the code and make something cool with it.
 Also I believe that if you are a student, or just very involved in cybersecurity, that this project might be a nice asset to have.
 Anyhow.
 Enjoy and please do share or mention ThreatIntelligenceLab.com if you liked this project.

+# How does the FIRST search field work?
+- You have to provide a google dork to get the best results.
+Do something like this:
+- intext:'cybersecurity guide' after:'2023'
+- intext:'pentest guide' after:'2023'
+- intext:'cyberwar paper' after:'2023'

 Cheers,
 Reza Rafati
 Founder Threat Intelligence Lab